-Role of Regional Coordinator in the Competitions
+Role of Provincial Coordinator in the Competitions

-Each province has a regional coordinator who is responsible for overseeing the organisation of district and provincial competitions.
+Each province has a provincial coordinator who is responsible for overseeing the organisation of district and provincial adjudications.
 This person is charged with the following:

-- 1. Ensuring that acknowledgement letters are sent to participating schools. - 2.
-Ensuring that BLM guidelines are sent to participating schools. - 3.
-Establishing the district and provincial adjudication panels. - 4.
-Arranging workshops for adjudicators and educators in liaison with Project Coordinator. - 5.
-Communicating with educators and learners on matters relating to competitions. - 6.
-Overseeing logistics relating to the competitions including transport and accommodation for schools participating in the provincial competitions. - 7.
-Arranging transport and accommodation for winners of the provincial competitions and their educators participating in the BLMA. - 8.
-Liaising with the winning schools regarding transport for learners to provincial and national competitions. - 9.
-Communicating with the schools to arrange own transport to district competition venue. - 10.
-Confirming with participating schools about catering for learners participating in provincial competitions. - 11.
-Ensuring that participating schools submit learners' profile, scripts and indemnity forms before the set date for district and provincial competition. - 12.
-Ensuring that participating schools submit profiles and indemnity forms for each learner at district and provincial level to the regional coordinator at least two weeks before the competitions. - 13.
-Ensuring that participating schools submit scripts and their summaries in English at district and provincial level to the regional coordinator at least two weeks before the competitions.

-14. Confirming with participating schools in arranging accommodation for the national competitions.
+- 1) Ensuring that acknowledgement letters are sent to participating schools. - 2) Ensuring that BLM guidelines are sent to participating schools. - 3) Establishing the district and provincial adjudication panels. - 4) Arranging workshops for adjudicators and educators in liaison with Project Coordinator. - 5) Communicating with educators and learners on matters relating to competitions. - Overseeing logistics relating to the competitions including transport and accommodation for schools participating in the provincial competitions. - Arranging transport and accommodation for winners of the provincial adjudications and their educators participating in the BLM adjudications. - 8) Liaising with the winning schools regarding transport for learners to provincial and national adjudications. - 9) Communicating with the schools to arrange own transport to district adjudication venue. - 10) Confirming with participating schools about catering for learners participating in provincial adjudications. - 11) Ensuring that participating schools submit learners' profile, scripts and indemnity forms before the set date for district and provincial adjudication. - 12) Ensuring that participating schools submit profiles and indemnity forms for each learner at district and provincial level to the regional coordinator at least two weeks before the adjudications. - 13) Ensuring that participating schools submit scripts and their summaries in English at district and provincial level to the regional coordinator at least two weeks before the adjudications. - 14) Confirming with participating schools in arranging accommodation for the national adjudications. - 15) Ensure school compliance with the project guideline as schools will be disgualified if they do not comply. - 16) Overseeing mobilisation sponsorship for competitions at provincial level.